 FACTA/FCRA.
 See Question 20.
-The FTC actively enforces against FCRA violations, and has brought numerous cases resulting in fines of hundreds of thousands of dollars and consumer redress recoveries of millions of dollars.
+In addition to the possibility of criminal prosecution resulting in fines and imprisonment up to two years for knowingly providing consumer reports in violation of the law or for obtaining a consumer report under false pretences, the FTC actively enforces against FCRA violations, and has brought numerous cases resulting in fines of hundreds of thousands of dollars and consumer redress recoveries of millions of dollars.